ddsuvarna/is-it-up/README.md

 - Browse and select the extension folder path
 - Browse and select the 'server-monk.pem' file from its new location (this step is to upgrade the extension without losing the previously obtained extension ID) - Click Pack Extension
 - .crx file will be saved in the parent directory of the project

+## Good to know

 - Bootstrap used is v5.1
+- Tested in Chrome and brave:
+    - Chrome: Works totally fine
+    - Brave: Notification did not work
 ## Contributing

 Pull requests are welcome.
 Any kind of development coding should be done from a new branch and later merged into master after the approval of the moderators.
 For major changes, please open an issue first to discuss what you would like to change.